Earthfiredrake/SWL-Cartographer/README.md

   + Localized waypoint labels (to be converted to tooltips)
   + Waypoints for KM anima wells as test set

+## Known Issues

+This is a very early version of this mod.
+Everything is an issue, some of them are known.
+I'm always open to hearing comments and suggestions though, better to start with the good ideas than rewrite from the bad ones.

 ## Testing and Further Developments

 Initial feedback has provided the following suggestions: